 SKILLS LEARNING OBJECTIVES METHODOLOGY PERIOD OF ACTIVITIES CONTENT CONTENU PERSONAL STUDY ACTIVITIES ACTIVITÉS D'ÉTUDE PERSONNELLE 1.
 Analyze different forms of literature Students must read and analyze different forms of literature.
-They must accurately explain the denotation and connotation of words and define the characteristics and function of each component of discourse.
+They must accurately explain the denotation and connation of words and define the characteristics and function of each component of discourse.
 They must recognize the main idea and structure of the text and clearly present the strategies employed to develop an argument or thesis, orally and in writing.
 For each class, students will read different forms of literature and analyze them using the concepts taught in class.
 They will also use different reference sources for their written work.
-Weeks 1 to 15 Week 7 Concepts used in analyzing literature, characteristics and considerations of different eras and authors; poetry, short stories, novels, essays and plays Comprehensive evaluation Reading, analysis, use of reference material 2.
-Express ideas Students identify appropriate Each week, students will Weeks 1-6 and Final exam Different Write texts and do exercises orally and in writing. topics and ideas, gather pertinent information from multiple sources, clearly formulate a thesis and organize the supporting coherently.
-They write a 750-word piece of discourse using appropriate tone do different activities related to the organization and expression of ideas both orally and in writing.
-8-14 Week 7 activities related to oral and written expression Comprehensive evaluation related to writing and diction, correctly developed
+Weeks 1 to 15 Week 6 Concepts used in analyzing literature, characteristics and considerations of different eras and authors; poetry, short stories, novels, essays and plays Comprehensive evaluation Reading, analysis, use of reference material 2.
+Express ideas orally and in writing.
+Students identify appropriate topics and ideas, gather pertinent information from multiple sources, clearly formulate a thesis and organize the supporting coherently.
+They write a 750-word piece of discourse using appropriate tone and diction, correctly developed Each week, students will do different activities related to the organization and expression of ideas both orally and in writing.
+Week 15 Weeks 1-6 and 8-13 Week 6 Final exam Different activities related to oral and written expression Comprehensive evaluation Write texts and do exercises related to writing

-sentences and clear, cohere nt Weeks 15 Comprehensive
+sentences and clear, coherent Weeks 14-15 Comprehensive

 paragraphs.
-They thorough у evaluation
+They thoroughly evaluation

 revise the form and content

-before submitting their wor k.
+before submitting their work.

-In the Ministry documen -,
+In the Ministry document,

 this is stated as "appropriate

 identification of" but

-"appropriately identifies" is not
+"appropriately identifies" is n ot

 right.